nseftor/pred-risk/README.md

-# pred-risk
+# Predicting Academic Risk

-Using machine learning in R to create an early warning system of academic risk.
+This repository contains web guides, R code, and sample data to help education data analysts consider machine learning and predictive modeling techniques when developing early warning indictors for students at risk of falling behind.